AgenoDrei/ChipschachDigital/README.md

 - indention as 4 spaces

 ### Milestones & TODOs:
-- See Git-Repo Milestones & Issues
+- See Git-Repo Milestones and *Issues*